Neloy-SWE/Shop-Management/README.md

 # Shop Manager

-This is a shop management mobile application.
+This is a demo shop management mobile application.
 (Note: Because it is a free server, image file cannot be uploaded.
 Though I have implemented one of image upload work and commented out the code.)

 ## Tools and Technologies: